ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: query_latched_output_cutoff_state(output_cutoff_reason)

             Discovers if an output cutoff limit was exceeded for the specified reason.
 When an output cutoff is engaged, the output of the channel(s) is disconnected.
-            If a limit was exceeded, the state is latched until you clear it with the :py:meth:`nidcpower.Session.clear_latched_output_cutoff_state` method or the :py:meth:`nidcpower.Session.ResetWithChannels` method.
+            If a limit was exceeded, the state is latched until you clear it with the :py:meth:`nidcpower.Session.clear_latched_output_cutoff_state` method or the :py:meth:`nidcpower.Session.reset` method.

             outputCutoffReason specifies the conditions for which an output is disconnected.